 Modifications

-Many imported Chevrolets have aftermarket modifications.
-All modifications must be declared and can increase premiums.
+Many imported Chevrolets carry aftermarket modifications.
+All modifications must be declared to your insurer and can increase premiums.

 Tips to Save on Chevrolet Insurance in Australia

-Practical ways to reduce your Chevrolet insurance premium without sacrificing cover.
+Practical ways to keep your Chevrolet insurance costs down without losing important cover.

 1